CS-Personal-Data-Acquisition-Prototype/CS-Personal-Data-Acquisition-Prototype.github.io/docs/api_spec.md

 | --- |
 | Set-Cookie: session_id=<id>;HttpOnly;SameSite=Strict;Max-Age=3600;Path=/;Domain=<host> |

-This cookie configuration:
+This cookie configuration:<br>
-- Blocks JavaScript access.
+- Blocks JavaScript access.<br>
-- Protects against CSRF attacks.
+- Protects against CSRF attacks.<br>
-- Expires after 1 hour.
+- Expires after 1 hour.<br>
-- Limits the cookie’s scope to the / path and the host domain.
+- Limits the cookie’s scope to the / path and the host domain.<br>
 - Omits ‘Secure’ due to the implementation of custom encryption in place of HTTPS

 ## 5.4 Passwords